Dane County Hazardous Devices Unit (HDU) - formerly referred to as Bomb Squad or EOD

-The Dane County Sheriff's Office Bomb Squad was established in 1970, and is the oldest and busiest bomb squad in the State of Wisconsin.
-In its proud 39-year history of dedicated service to the citizens of Wisconsin, the bomb squad is the most active specialized unit within the Sheriff's Office, and is certified and accredited nationally.
-The Team is comprised of sworn officers from within the agency that are trained and certified by the Federal Bureau of Investigation and the U.S. Army as Hazardous Device Technicians.
-The squad also has one sworn deputy sheriff attached to the unit who serves as the explosives K-9 handler.
+The Dane County Bomb Squad was initially established in 1970, and is the oldest and busiest unit in the State of Wisconsin.
+In its proud 39-year history of dedicated service to the citizens of Wisconsin, the HDU is the most active specialized unit within the Sheriff's Office, and is certified and accredited nationally.
+The unit is comprised of sworn officers from within the agency who are trained and certified by the Federal Bureau of Investigation (FBI) and the U.S. Army as Hazardous Device Technicians.
+The unit also has one sworn deputy sheriff attached to the unit who serves as the explosives detection K-9 handler.

-The Dane County Bomb Squad provides professional expertise to twenty-six counties in the Western half of Wisconsin, and has handled over 2700 calls for assistance since 1970.
+The Dane County HDU provides professional expertise to twenty-six counties in the Western half of Wisconsin, and has handled over 2700 calls for assistance since 1970.
 In 2008, the unit responded to 92 calls for service alone.
 Of these calls, seventy five percent (75%) originate in Dane County, while twenty five percent (25%) occur outside of Dane County.
-The bomb squad responds to calls for explosive devices that require render safe procedures be performed to include the following; improvised explosive devices (IED), such as pipe bombs, suspicious packages, commercial explosives, military ordnance, and limited hazardous chemicals.
-Team members are also trained to deal with weapons of mass destruction, assist with post-blast investigations, support tactical units, and provide dignitary protection.
+The HDU responds to calls for explosive devices that require render safe procedures be performed to include the following; improvised explosive devices (IED), such as pipe bombs, suspicious packages, commercial explosives, military ordnance, and limited hazardous chemicals.
+Unit members are also trained to deal with weapons of mass destruction, assist with post-blast investigations, support tactical units, and provide dignitary protection.
 The unit is further trained to provide educational instruction to government entities and to private-sector groups on explosive-related topics.
-The team also provides support to government agencies by assisting in the prosecution of persons changed with explosive crimes.
+The HDU also provides support to government agencies by assisting in the prosecution of persons changed with explosive crimes.

 August 1970 ' Madison, Wisconsin.
 The Dane County Sheriff's Bomb Squad investigates the bombing of the Army Math Research Center in Sterling Hall on the University of Wisconsin campus.
 The incident involves the first large vehicle borne improvised explosive device (VBIED) ever used in the United States.
 The bomb consists of 1,800 pounds of ammonium nitrate explosives (ANFO), and is heard 28-miles away from citizens in rural Dane County.
 The incident results in the death of physics researcher Robert Fassnacht, and causes over 6 million dollars of property damage to the area.